aikonbrasil/web/_teaching/2020-autumn -teaching-1.md

     Create an account in https://bitbucket.org

-	Send your account login to the following E-mail: dick.carrillo.melgarejo@lut.fi using the subject: "bitbucket-ns3-login".
+	Send your account login to the following E-mail: dick.carrillo.melgarejo[at]lut.fi using the subject: "bitbucket-ns3-login".

 	After you receive the confirmation of the access, you should run the following command in the Linux Console.